yuriburger/katacoda-scenarios/real-world-terraform/deploy-azure-function/step3.md

 We need a bit of Azure storage to be able to upload and deploy our function.
 Storage in Azure works by creating a Storage Account and a Storage Container.

-Switch to the IDE tab and add the following to our Terraform file to create the Storage Account:
+Switch back to the IDE tab and add the following to our Terraform file to create the Storage Account:

 <pre class="file" data-filename="main.tf" data-target="append">
 resource "azurerm_storage_account" "sa" {